GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/setup-and-victory.md

 3. Draw your starting hand of 5 cards.
 4. Decide who goes first (usually by rolling a die or flipping a coin).
 5. The player going second draws an additional card.
+6. Each player may take a mulligan if desired: shuffle their hand back into their deck and draw a new hand with one fewer card.

 For a detailed, step-by-step guide to game setup, please refer to the [Turn Structure](turn-structure.md#setup-phase) section.